 This can be a great opportunity to help your teen modify or eliminate goals that may be too overwhelming.
 Perhaps taking three AP classes may be too much.
 Instead, encourage your teen to participate in one or two advanced classes, so they are able to dedicate their time to a challenge, while also finding time for self-care, social events, and after-school sports and activities.

 2) Defeat Negative Patterns of Thinking

 Encourage your teen to use a basic Cognitive Behavioral Therapy technique called cognitive reframing, where he or she can challenge the irrational thoughts.
-Help your teen to replace the problematic thought with a more positive thought or fact that is more grounded in reality.
-Once your teen can change their negative self-talk, they are likely to feel less anxious and experience an increase in their mood.
+Help your teen replace the problematic thought with a more positive thought or fact that is more grounded in reality.
+Once your teen can change their negative self-talk, they are likely to feel less anxious and experience an increase in mood.

 For example, we can change “I failed my math quiz and now I’m going to fail the class” to “I didn’t do my best on this quiz, but I have many opportunities to ask my teacher for help and the remainder of the semester to work hard.”

 3) Cope with Stress and Anxiety in Healthy Ways